Global-Health-Engineering/wet-lab-chemicals/chemicals/NITRIC_ACID_7697-37-2.md

 ## NFPA 704 (fire diamond)

 - **Health (blue): 3** - short exposure could cause serious temporary or moderate residual injury.
-- **Flammability (red): 0** - material will not burn under typical fire conditions, including intrinsically noncombustible materials such as concrete, stone, and sand.
-Material will not burn in air unless exposed to a temperature of 820 °C for more than 5 minutes.
+- **Flammability (red): 0** - will not burn under typical fire conditions, will not burn in air unless exposed to a temperature of 820 °C for more than 5 minutes.
 - **Instability–reactivity (yellow): 2** - undergoes violent chemical change at elevated temperatures and pressures, reacts violently with water, or may form explosive mixtures with water.
 - **Special notice (white):**
 	- **OX** - oxidizer - allows chemicals to burn without an air supply.